 Ritson contrasted this with the ‘generous spirit’ Cadbury’s adopts towards UK taxation.
 The company arranges its tax affairs so they paid 0.7% tax on their profits.
 This, he stresses, is not illegal but it compares poorly to the promotion and the philanthropic principles of the original Quaker company.

 State Street gets it wrong

 In 2017, State Street, a US financial services, ran the “Fearless Girl” campaign to promote gender equality.
 The campaign saw a small statue of a girl placed in front of the charging bull statue that sits near Wall Street.

-The statue was put in place the day before International Women’s Day to promote “the power of women in leadership, and the potential of the next generation of women leaders.”
+The statue commemorated International Women’s Day to promote “the power of women in leadership, and the potential of the next generation of women leaders.”

 Later that same year, State Street had to pay $5,000,000 to settle claims that it paid female and non-white staff less than equivalent male, white staff.
 The distance between fame and infamy is short indeed.